 + 750 m / – 250 m 8 km

-We leave from the parking lot next to the Monte Pelmo refuge, in the middle of the afternoon, a little later than planned.
-We first follow a 4x4 track next to the ski lifts.
-It doesn't sound very glamorous, but the view of the neighboring peaks and pine forests is already magnificent.
+We set off from the parking lot next to the Rifugio Monte Pelmo in the mid-afternoon, a little later than planned.
+We initially followed a 4x4 track alongside the ski lifts.
+It doesn't sound very glamorous, but the views of the surrounding peaks and pine forests were already magnificent.

-We arrive next to a farm building with a fountain, useful for stocking up on water before the climb.
-We then go up a winding path and the view is simply superb.
-Monte Pelmo is revealed just behind, while the Sella appears in the distance.
-All with very green grass and large pine forests.
-The essence of the Dolomites, in other words.
+We arrive at a farm building with a fountain, useful for refilling our water supply before the climb.
+We then ascend a winding path, and the panorama is simply superb.
+Monte Pelmo unfolds just behind us, while the Sella appears in the distance.
+All this amidst lush green grass and vast pine forests.
+The very essence of the Dolomites.

 We then quickly move on to the Coldai shelter to reach the pass of the same name.
 From there, the panorama is once again enchanting.
 The late afternoon light descends on Lake Coldai, in front of the Alleghe Valley.
 We catch our breath for a moment but we must continue the tour of the Civetta because evening is falling.

-We pass on the left of the lake, then the path descends quietly along the wall of the Civetta.
-It is getting late, it is October and we left later than planned: we will have to stop before the stage initially planned.
+We pass to the left of the lake, then the path descends gently along the Civetta wall.
+It's getting late, it's October and we left later than planned: we'll have to stop before the originally planned stage.

-We find a nice bivouac spot on a small flat area with a wooden portico.
+We find a nice spot to bivouac in a small flat area with a wooden portico.
 The evening meal facing the sunset on the massive wall of the Civetta is a treat (and I'm not talking about the pasta with tomato sauce, eh).
+We finally sleep under the stars, our Simond sleeping bags being warm enough to afford it.

 Day 2: the Van delle Sasse